Masonry heater

-A masonry heater is defined by ASTM International as "a vented heating system of predominantly masonry construction having a mass of at least 800 kg, excluding the chimney and masonry heater base.
-In particular, a masonry heater is designed specifically to capture and store a substantial portion of the heat energy from a solid fuel fire in the mass of the masonry heater through internal heat exchange flue channels, enable a charge of solid fuel mixed with an adequate amount of air to burn rapidly and more completely at high temperatures in order to reduce emission of unburned hydrocarbons, and be constructed of sufficient mass and surface area such that under normal operating conditions, the external surface temperature of the masonry heater (except in the region immediately surrounding the fuel loading door(s)), does not exceed 110 C."
+A masonry heater is defined by ASTM International as a "vented heating system of predominantly masonry construction having a mass of at least 800 kg, excluding the chimney and masonry heater base.
+In particular, a masonry heater is designed specifically to capture and store a substantial portion of the heat from a solid fuel fire in the mass of the masonry heater through internal heat-exchange flue channels, to enable a charge of solid fuel (mixed with an adequate amount of air) to burn rapidly and more completely at high temperatures, in order to reduce emission of unburned hydrocarbons, and be constructed of sufficient mass and surface area such that under normal operating conditions, the external surface temperature of the masonry heater (except in the region immediately surrounding the fuel loading door(s)) does not exceed 110 C."

 Characteristics

 A masonry heater is made of masonry such as brick (firebrick), soapstone, tile, stone, stucco, or a combination of materials, rather than steel or cast iron.
 It usually requires special support to bear its weight.
 It consists of a firebox and heat-exchange channels or partitions that provide additional surface area.
 These absorb heat from the hot exhaust gases before the gases exit into the chimney.
 When not being fired, the connection from the masonry heater to the chimney sometimes has a damper to prevent heat from escaping up the chimney; the heat is then radiated from the masonry.

 Masonry takes longer to heat than metal; however, once warm, the heater will radiate this heat over a much longer period of time and at a much lower temperature than a metal stove would use (the metal is hot only when there is a fire burning inside the stove and for a short time thereafter).
 Seating and even beds can be built adjoining the masonry stove; this is possible because the heater's exterior surfaces are cool enough to touch safely.
-The characteristic of slow heat-release can make a masonry heater a more convenient option for heating a house, than a metal wood stove.
+The characteristic of slow heat-release can make a masonry heater a more convenient option for heating a house than a metal wood stove.

 Heat stress is a major concern during the construction of masonry heaters.
 Differences in temperature inside the masonry core of the heater can result in differential expansion.
 A skilled heater mason knows how to provide for this stress when designing and constructing the heater, thereby preventing uneven expansion from causing cracking in the exterior.
 There are two general ways this concern is addressed.
 One is to incorporate a gap between the inner core of the heater and its outer "skin".
 The other is to build a more monolithic design with post-tension aspects to mechanically compensate for expansion and contraction.